Elliptic Double Affine Hecke Algebras: Infinite groups

-According to Proposition \ref{prop:omitting_of}, the algebras ${\cal H}_G(X)$, ${\cal H}_W(X)$, ${\cal H}_{W;\vec{T}}(X)$ from the previous section may all be interpreted as sheaf algebras on $X/S$, as can the twisted group algebras $k(X)[G]$, $\sO_X[G]$.
-The latter are quite easy to generalize to the infinite case.
+According to Proposition~\ref{prop:omitting_of}, the algebras ${\cal H}_G(X)$, ${\cal H}_W(X)$, ${\cal H}_{W;\vec{T}}(X)$ from the previous section may all be interpreted as sheaf algebras on~$X/S$, as~can the twisted group algeb\-ras~$k(X)[G]$, $\sO_X[G]$.
+The~latter are quite easy to generalize to the infinite case.

-\begin{prop}\cite[Lem.
-2.8]{VandenBerghM:1996} Let $g$ be an automorphism of $X$.
-Then for any quasicoherent sheaf $M$ on $X$, $(1,g^{-1})_*M$ is a sheaf bimodule, and for $h\in \Aut(X)$ and $N\in\coh(X)$, we have a natural isomorphism
+\begin{prop}[{\cite[Lemma~2.8]{VandenBerghM:1996}}] Let $g$ be an automorphism of~$X$.
+Then for any quasicoherent sheaf $M$ on~$X$, $\big(1,g^{-1}\big)_*M$ is a sheaf bimodule, and for~$h\in \Aut(X)$ and $N\in\coh(X)$, we~have a natural isomorphism

 \end{prop}